 total-cost-of-ownership decision.
 In addition to the tremendous savings, we also appreciate the high level of service we receive.

 WHY CROWN CASTLE

-Expertise: We have over 20 years of experience building and maintaining fiber networks for higher education customers throughout the country.
+Expertise: We have 25 years of experience building and maintaining fiber networks for higher education customers throughout the country.

 Stability: We are the last owner of our networks, and an S&P 500 company with a history of building and operating infrastructure around the country.

-Our network: Our dense metro fiber footprint includes 60,000 route miles of fiber, giving you more diverse paths and unique routes.
+Our network: Our dense metro fiber footprint includes approximately 75,000 route miles of fiber, giving you more diverse paths and unique routes.

 Consultation: We take the time to carefully consider all your needs and deliver a solution that meets your business requirements and opens up new opportunities.

 of all cyber breaches take place in higher education.
 1

 of students rely on technology to study.
 2

 average cost to recover a single compromised US education record.
 3